dudarev/policyinsights/STORIES.md

 - User may see comparison between localities with differences highlighted
 - Users can select program to compare
 - User may see comparison between programs with differences highlighted

+- On the main page users can see a map so that they know the future is the entire US

 - Pagination of locations on main page